-Hach, it is as if it had just been yesterday that we sat at "our" pier right by the sea and read a book.
-Here in the Casa Acuario on the Bocas del Toro, the world is still in order ...
+Oh, it is as if it had only been yesterday that we were sitting at "our" jetty right by the sea and reading a book.
+Here at Casa Acuario on the Bocas del Toro, the world is still in order ...

 Schon the arrival by speed boat from the mainland to the main island Bocas del Toros is great.
 Arrived there, shows this little island with various bars, restaurants and hotels directly on or above the water their special charm.
 But we want to reminisce a bit off the hustle and bustle of our unique Central America trip here in Panama ends.